The Traffic Club of Chicago Scholarship Awards Program

 - Student Members of the Traffic Club of Chicago that are enrolled in a graduate school program full time (6 credit minimum), who are pursuing an advanced degree in Transportation, Logistics, or Supply Chain Management at an accredited university

 - Applicants must carry a cumulative 3.0 grade point average to be eligible.

-- Quality of academic work as evidenced by cumulative grade point averages based on official transcripts only of the student's records from the College and/or University they are currently enrolled in.
+- Quality of academic work as evidenced by cumulative grade point averages based on transcripts of the student's records from the College, University or High School they are currently enrolled in.